2008 Caribbean Series

 In the bottom of the 6th, Aragua rallied against veteran pitcher Carlos Pérez.
 RF and cleanup hitter Robert Perez walked and CF Selwyn Langaigne followed with a single.
 After two outs, 2B Jose Martinez doubled in Perez.
 Eddie De La Cruz relieved and Garcia hit a light roller to second but an error by Belliard allowed Aragua to score two more and make it 5-4.

 Mexico had a good offense but could not contain the many major league stars leading the defending champions, who put this one well out of reach early.
-In the bottom of the first, 2B Rafael Furcal led off with a double.
-Three walks and a wild pitch by Alberto Castillo-Betancourt drove in.
+In the bottom of the 1st, 2B Rafael Furcal led off with a double.
+Three walks and a wild pitch by Alberto Castillo-Betancourt drove in a run.
 RF Victor Diaz doubled home two runs and SS Tony Pena Jr. singled in two more.
-CF Freddy Guzman added another double to score Pena and make it 6-0 as the Aguilas had batted around in the first inning.
+CF Freddy Guzman added another double to score Pena and make it 6-0 as the Aguilas had batted around in the 1st inning.

 Overall, Tejada was 3 for 4 with 4 runs and 2 RBI and both 1B Mendy Lopez (2 RBI) and Furcal (2 R) added three hits as well.
 Defense was one problem for the Dominicans as Pena, Furcal and Guzman each made errors, with Guzman contributing two.
 SS Alfredo Amezaga led Mexico by going 3 for 5 with a steal, a run and a RBI.